thiagodp/concordialang/README.md

 Since **a test server usually blocks** the current terminal/console, **open a new terminal/console**.

-> 👉 If you are using Windows, you can start a new terminal from you current directory by running:
+> 💬 *Quick Tip*: If you are using Windows, you can start a new terminal from you current directory by running:
 > ```bash
 > start cmd .
 > ```